Domestic payment system

 SEPA direct debit

-Businessmen and consumers have been enjoying cross-border direct debits across 33 European countries since the end of 2008.
-It can be used if both the sender’s bank and the beneficiary’s bank have acceded to the SEPA direct debit.
-It is a direct debit payment in euros initiated electronically by the beneficiary by way of the beneficiary’s bank based on a prior agreement with the sender (the so-called Mandate).
-The prerequisites including the type of SEPA direct debit used form a part of the agreement between the sender and the beneficiary.
-Direct debits are mostly used for repeated payments of fixed or variable amounts, but they can also be made on a one-time basis.
+Since the end of 2008, businesses and consumers have been able, for the first time ever, to use cross-border direct debiting across 33 European countries.
+This service may be used if the payer’s bank and the beneficiary’s bank have both acceded to the SEPA Direct Debit Scheme.
+A SEPA direct debit is a euro-denominated noncash payment initiated electronically by the beneficiary through its bank on the basis of a prior agreement with the payer (the so-called “Mandate”).
+The agreement between the payer and the beneficiary must contain the required particulars, including the type of SEPA direct debit used.
+Direct debits are most often used for recurrent payments with a fixed or variable amount, but a one-time direct debit can also be made.